famousframes/ff-fabric/README.md

 # ff-fabric
 Yet another image editor based on FabricJS and Angular.
+Here's a [demo](https://famousframes.github.io/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
 The projects UI language is german.